DHTMLX/docs-diagram/docs/api/diagram/itemmouseover_event.md

 ### Description

-@short: fires when a pointing device is onto an item
+@short: Fires when a pointing device is onto an item

 ### Usage

 ~~~js